alexfernandez/alexfernandez.github.io/2018/building-space-launcher.md

 It remains to be seen how they would fare in a large coilgun, but if used might reduce the need for large energy storage since coils would just keep an induced current without loss.

+#### Magnetic Levitation

+The vehicle would be very tightly fit inside the tunnel: clearances considered in the literature are often of a few milimeters.
+A vehicle at a speed of $9\\mathrm{km}/\\mathrm{s}$ going through a tunnel will need much higher clearances.
+In particular, gravity attraction will change its trajectory.

+Coil design will need to take into account the need to counteract gravity.
+In passages between coils a form of magnetic levitation needs to be used.

 ### Atmospheric Passage